JarvisLee0423/AEACV-Stereo/README.md

 </div>
 <p></p>

-Comparisons with state-of-the-art stereo methods on different public benchmarks of the proposed AEACV-Stereo.
+Qualitative results of the proposed AEACV-Stereo compared with state-of-the-art stereo methods on different public benchmarks and KITTI 2015 leaderboards.

 ## :gear: Environment Settings